arucard21/domain-relatedness/README.md

 The `output-evaluation-movie` and `output-evaluation-fifa-players` directories contain the results for the two domains that were evaluated in the thesis.
 The results can be inspected in three files that are provided in each directory.
-`datasets_focused_on_domain.csv` provides the names and corresponding similarity scores of the datasets that were considered to focus on the domain.
+* `datasets_focused_on_domain.csv` provides the names and corresponding similarity scores of the datasets that were considered to focus on the domain.
-`all_similarity_scores.csv` provides the names and corresponding similarity scores of all datasets that were provided as input.
+* `all_similarity_scores.csv` provides the names and corresponding similarity scores of all datasets that were provided as input.
-This file also includes some more information, like the size of the dataset, the number of dataset domain terms, and the number of matched terms.
+This file also includes the size of the dataset, the number of dataset domain terms, and the number of matched terms.
-`result_validation.json` contains several statistics calculated during the evaluation, most notable the accuracy, precision, and recall of the technique.
+* `result_validation.json` contains several statistics calculated during the evaluation, including the accuracy, precision, and recall for that domain.